hdvvip/AI_Image_Classifier/README.md

 ## Part I: Image Classifier Project.ipnyb

-## Part 2 - Building the command line application
+## Part II - Building the command line application

 ### Specifications
 The first file, train.py, will train a new network on a dataset and save the model as a checkpoint.
 The second file, predict.py, uses a trained network to predict the class for an input image.